Remo-lilnonbinary/tributo/README.md

 for text to speech, and pushes highlight events over the LiveKit data channel so the front end highlights the document the advisor is citing as it speaks.

-**Real FLock federated toolkit.** The live federated round at `/api/federated/run` is a real FedAvg round we run ourselves.
-To produce the heavier federated LoRA artifact using FLock's own FLocKit toolkit, follow `scripts/run_flockit.md` and capture the before and after evaluation loss.
+**FLock federated toolkit.** The live federated round at `/api/federated/run` is a real FedAvg round we run ourselves.
+The FLocKit path in `scripts/run_flockit.md` produces the federated LoRA artifact and captures the before-and-after evaluation loss.

 ## Testing